ellsclytn/AirDuino-Touch/README.md

 ##### HC-SR04

 Two digital pins are required of the HC-SR04. `TRIG` is configured to connect to pin `22`, and `ECHO` to pin `23`.
 Modify `#define trigPin` and `#define echoPin` to use different pins.

+##### Button

+One digital pin is required of the button.
+The button configured to connect to pin `24`, with the other terminal connected to 5V.
+Modify `#define viewPin` to use different pins.

 ##### 2.8" Resistive Touch TFT